javidsch/UserRestWS/README.md

 #### Deployment and runnig.
 ```
-There is a '**RUNME.txt**' file in the project's root folder.
+There is a `RUNME.txt**` file in the project's root folder.
 There all instructions:
 - How to build the project
 - How to test the project
 - How to run the project